nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - which reactions produce substance X?

-- which components have substance X as an intermediate product?
+- which components X have substance Y as an intermediate product?

-- which reaction can be inhibited by small concentrations of substance X?
+- which reaction X can be inhibited by small concentrations of substance Y?

-- which ligand are sufficently robust for the reactionconditions of reaction X?
+- which ligand X are sufficently robust for the reactionconditions Y of reaction Z?

+- Which side reaction Y can ouccour do to the Carriermaterial/Ligand/Solvent X in a Mixture consisting of Z ?

+- which intermediate reactions X can occur if reaction Y is catalysed by catalyst Z?

+- Which intermediate substance X can lead to the side reaction Y in the reaction Mixture Z

 # Measurement related question

-- which measurement technique was used?
+- which measurement technique X was used in measurement Y?

-- which detector was used?
+- which detector X was used in measurement Y?

-- which calibartion technique was used?
+- which calibartion technique X was used in measurement Y ?

 - how large is the measurement range of device X ?

+- Which sample preapration technique X was used for the measurement Y ?

+- Which measurement settings X were used in measurement Y ?

+- Which measurement techniques X were used to evaluate a catalyst Y containing Z ?

+- Which measurement device X can be used to determine the Concentration of substance Y in the mixture Z ?

+- Which bulk density X does a fixed bed of catalytic material Y have in reactor Z ?

+- Which particle size distribution X was observed for catalysts containing Y ?

 # Catalyst related question